 Definition of Cost of Goods Sold Example

-Cost of Goods Sold refers to the costs incurred to produce goods or services, which have been sold.
+Cost of Goods Sold refers to the costs incurred to produce goods or services.
 While calculating the Cost of Goods Sold example (COGS), the cost to produce goods and services that are not sold is excluded.
-Cost of Goods Sold also excludes indirect expenses.
+The cost of Goods Sold also excludes indirect expenses.

 Examples of Cost of Goods Sold (With Excel Template)